Back-to-School Prep Guide

 - Keep it low-key — middle schoolers do not want a dino or butterfly on their stuff

-Shop Middle School Name LabelsWhen is the best time to label back-to-school supplies?
+When is the best time to label back-to-school supplies?

-The ideal window is mid-to-late summer, once you have your school supply list in hand.
-Most school boards and teachers release supply lists in late June or July, which gives you the whole summer to order labels, apply them, and actually enjoy the rest of your summer.
+Do it before the first day.
+The ideal window is mid-to-late summer, once you have your supply list in hand.
+Most school boards and teachers release supply lists in late June or July, which gives you the whole summer to order labels, apply them, and still enjoy the rest of your break.

-Psst… Mabel’s Labels usually has their Back-to-School Labels on sale early summer!
-Shop the sale →
+Psst… Mabel's Labels usually has their Back-to-School Labels on sale early summer.
+Shop the sale.

 Can I write on labels myself, or do they need to be printed?

 You can write on labels, and plenty of people do.
-A permanent marker on masking tape technically works, but it’s short-term.
-The reality is, you’ll be replacing it very frequently — it won’t hold up in the wash or dishwasher.
+A permanent marker on masking tape technically works, but it's short-term — you'll be replacing it often, and it won't hold up in the wash or dishwasher.
+Printed, custom name labels last the whole school year without reapplying.
+If you're doing it, do it once and do it right.

-Teacher-Recommended School Labeling Checklist
+Teacher-Recommended School Labelling Checklist

 Use this as your pre-first-day checklist.
 Screenshot it, print it, save it — whatever gets it done.

-Bags & gear
+Bags & Gear

 - Backpack